#

 A linked dataset contains complementary attributes that relate to a features from a map layer.

-When a users selects a feature from a standard map layer (the 'parent' dataset), Pozi fetches and displays associated records from any linked table (the 'child' dataset) based on an attribute that's shared between the two.
+When a user selects a feature from a standard map layer (the 'parent' dataset), Pozi fetches and displays associated records from any linked table (the 'child' dataset) based on an attribute that's shared between the two.

 Use cases: